Watts Water Technologies, Inc. research snapshot

 Business essence

-Customers pay Watts for products that keep water systems safer, cleaner, more efficient, and code compliant inside buildings.
-The core economic engine is a mix of specification-driven products, distributor relationships, pricing power on differentiated SKUs, productivity, and selective bolt-on acquisitions.
+Customers pay Watts for products that keep water systems safer, cleaner, more efficient, and code compliant inside buildings, with about 60% of demand coming from repair and replacement.
+The core economic engine is a mix of specification-driven products, distributor relationships, pricing power on differentiated SKUs, productivity, selective bolt-on acquisitions, and a new data-center cooling growth line.

 Moat